Call for FREE Help & Advice

 Check out rules for driving in the EU on https://www.gov.uk/guidance/driving-in-the-eu

 Fishing - a state licence is required and permits are needed for each water.
-Expect to pay around £30 on a week, £50 for a year depending on how far you decide to travel and how many waters you fish.
-Silkeborg local fishing permit now covers stretches on the Guden from Koningsbro right through to Mosso,through Silkeborg and Ry a total of 64 kilometers,and together with aprox 50 different lakes,at 100kr per day,300kr per week or 500kr per year, this is now real good value!
-Before you had to have separate permits to fish different areas for example Ry district.
+Expect to pay around £30 a week, £50 for a year depending on how far you decide to travel and how many waters you fish.
+Silkeborg local fishing permit now covers stretches on the Guden from Koningsbro right through to Mosso, through Silkeborg and Ry a total of 64 kilometers, and together with approx 50 different lakes, at 100kr per day,300kr per week or 500kr per year, this is now really good value!
+Before you had to have separate permits to fish in different areas for example Ry district.
 The Silkeborg permit covers a big area.
 Separate permits are required for Bygholm (Horsens) lake and Skanderborg.